Already have an account?

 Mental Health

 This core practice can be used as a first step for any meditations to help you relax and open into awareness.
-Here we use the breath as an anchor, but you can also use touch or sounds, whatever works best for you:
+Here we use the breath as an anchor, but you can also use touch or sounds, whatever works best for you in this 5-minute mindfulness meditation practice.

 Settle into a comfortable position with an upright, relaxed posture.
 Eyes may be closed, or open with a soft downward gaze.
 Take a few slow, deep breaths.
 Gently scan your body for areas of tension, paying attention to the areas around your eyes, jaw, shoulders, belly.
 Softening.
 Relaxing.
 Now, begin to notice the sounds around you.
 Be aware of their beginnings and endings, and of the space between sounds.
 Open to include distant sounds.
 Sense how everything you perceive — sensations, sounds — arises and passes away.